MistCore/MistCore/README.md

 ## IRC
 Feel free to join us at irc.rizon.net - #mist

+#Remind
+MistCore is an educational project and it's opensource with GPL.

 ## Database
 For the moment we do not have a decent database.
 For the moment we will stick with the leaked worldpanda database that was leaked with JadeCore.
 In time we will add, remove and translate the database into a good working database.